miro with red berries that stained the kereru red

 Main Threats

 Habitat loss is the primary threat.
 Many lowland and montane forests have been cleared for agriculture and logging.
-Also threatened by historical logging of old-growth trees for timber (used for flooring, furniture, and boatbuilding), and by browsing of seedlings by possums and deer.
+Also threatened by historical logging and browsing of seedlings by possums and deer.

 Population

 Not Threatened, though many large Miro were felled for timber in 19th and early 20th centuries.
 Wood used for flooring, furniture, and boatbuilding.
-Still common, but great old trees with trunks a metre thick are now mostly in protected reserves.
+Still common, but great old trees are rare.

 Conservation Status